 the certificate fingerprint is still valid.
 OCSP validation can be

-enabled via the cluster setting security.ocsp.mode
+enabled via the cluster setting security.ocsp.mode, to either

-(accept certs if the OCSP server is unavailable) or strict
+lax (accept certs if the OCSP server is unavailable) or strict

 (reject certs if the OCSP server is unavailable).